 Today, companies can no longer rely on “human computers” for their R&D initiatives.
 Fierce competition, the constant quest to maintain or further an organization’s differentiation, and the need to make decisions steeped in digital information mean that almost every company – regardless of industry – must invest in high performance computing, artificial intelligence, and analytics infrastructure.
 And they must employ technical staff that can make effective use of these systems.
 We are in the era of what NVIDIA’s CEO Jensen Huang calls the “industrialization of HPC”.
 If data is the new oil, the industrialization of HPC is designed to make sure that the crude oil can be quickly extracted, refined, and made fit for consumption, internally and externally.
 What the firm I worked at delivered as a service, to clients that could afford it, will soon become table stakes for every firm in every industry, regardless of their size.

 Revolutionizing Business Investments and Outcomes

 The industrialization of HPC – also sometimes referred to as the democratization of HPC – is nothing more than HPC technologies becoming commonplace.
-Their adoption is no longer limited to well-funded national laboratories and large universities.
+Their adoption is no longer limited to well-funded national laboratories, universities, and select industries such as oil & gas, genomics, finance, aerospace, chemical, or pharmaceutical.
 HPC is gaining wider adoption in public and private research institutions, cloud, digital and communications service providers, and – crucially – at many enterprises.
 This is revolutionizing business investments and outcomes: